 for electricity bills only, clear and simple information expressed in plain language on how to access the Victorian default offer from the retailer, displayed in a conspicuous manner on the front page of the bill with the following text: “The Victorian Default Offer is a reasonably priced electricity offer set by Victoria’s independent regulator.
 Contact us on [phone number] to discuss the suitability of this plan for you”.

-Note: Additional obligations in relation to the provision of metering information to small customers are contained in the Electricity Metering Code and the Gas Distribution Code of Practice.
+Note: Additional obligations in relation to the provision of metering information to small customers are contained in the Gas Distribution Code of Practice and the National Electricity Rules.

 The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.